 Last month yet another Native woman, Lorna Jones, died in the Prison for Women in Kingston, Ontario.
 She was the fifth Native woman to commit suicide, or attempt to, since 1989.
 In the wake of this tragedy, the warden at the prison made further cuts to services for Native women.
 Many women are now being held in isolation for "rioting" in response to these events.
 Aboriginal women across Canada cannot accept the numerous Aboriginal women's suicides at the Kingston Prison for Women and they support changes to the conditions that their Aboriginal sisters must live with in Canadian penal institutions.
 Racism is one of the factors in the many suicides by Aboriginal women in prison.
 There is systemic racism against Aboriginal people, especially women, throughout Canada's justice system that leaves them no other way out.
 We mourn the deaths of our Native sisters, and urge the justice system to listen to the voices of those women speaking out for change.

-Classified

-Healthy, pure water can now be made in the convenience of your own home.
+Classified Healthy, pure water can now be made in the convenience of your own home.
 World's very best water filters now available in Canada.
 Removes 100's of contaminants.
 Purify city, country, stream, lake, river water.
 Sold in 117 countries.
 Free Catalog.
-(613) 741 - 5195

-INTERNATIONAL WOMEN'S CENTER IN MEXICO.
+(613) 741 - 5195 INTERNATIONAL WOMEN'S CENTER IN MEXICO.
 "Oasis" is the name of a new international women's center in Tepoztlan, Mexico, a beautiful magic village 1 1/2 hours form Mexico City and 30 minutes form Cuernavaca.
 Oasis has an international library and documentation center, offers womyn's dances and rituals, space for meetings and possibilities to give concerts and workshops.
 Camping facilities are available at \$3 per night, as well as "sleeping in" at \$3 per night or \$5 with use of kitchen.
 Oasis seeks feminist and lesbian books and magazines, bedding and office supplies, plus money for running Oasis.
-Write in English Spanish to: Oasis, c/o Safuega; Lista de Correos; Tepoztlan, Morelos 62520; Mexico.

-Villa de Hermanas.
+Write in English or Spanish to: Oasis, c/o Safuega; Lista de Correos; Tepoztlan, Morelos 62520; Mexico.
+ALL WOMEN'S CARIBBEAN BEACHFRONT GUEST HOUSE: Our beautiful spacious guesthouse on a long secluded beach in Dominican Villa de Hermanas.

-ALL WOMEN'S CARIBBEAN

-BEACHFRONT GUEST

-HOUSE: Our beautiful

-spacious guesthouse on a long

-secluded beach in Dominican

-Republic.
-Available as a

-PRIVATE VILLA May

-October.
-Tropical gardens,

-pool, shimmering ocean view.

-Moderate temperatures; low